SnowPowerCore/Products.Aspire/README.md

 - Products.Backend.IntegrationTests: Integration tests project to test endpoints of Products.Backend.Api.

 ## Prerequisites
-You need latest .NET 9 SDK, which can be either managed by Visual Studio IDE (or Rider), or installed manually from https://dot.net.
+You need the latest .NET 9 SDK, which can be either managed by Visual Studio IDE (or Rider), or installed manually from https://dot.net.

 You need Docker or Podman (was tested on Podman) to see the value of this project.